pivotal/docs-tap/install.md

-# Installing part II: Profiles
+# Installing part II: profiles

 This document describes how to install Tanzu Application Platform packages from the Tanzu Application Platform package repository.